kuzm1ch/docker-stop-sites/README.md

 ## Notes
 ### Free cloud resources
-Please note that this image was made to run it on Linux servers.
-Many cloud providers give some free credits for trial period.
-Please check this link:
+This docker image was made to run it on Linux servers.
+Please note that many cloud providers give some free resources for trial period.
+Please check this links:
-1) https://cloud.google.com/free ( the most safe, you can forget about billing as you never go out from the credits) New customers also get $300 in free credits to fully explore and conduct an assessment of Google Cloud Platform.
+1) https://cloud.google.com/free - option one, the most safe
+New customers also get $300 in free credits to fully explore and conduct an assessment of Google Cloud Platform.
 You won’t be charged until you choose to upgrade.

-2) https://azure.microsoft.com/en-us/free/ ( check billing as additional charges can be if you go out of 200 USD)
+2) https://azure.microsoft.com/en-us/free/ -  second option, check billing as additional charges can be after you use 200$ Azure credits

 ## Pull requests are welcome